myvsparth/firebase_email_signin/README.md

 # firebase_email_signin

-- Google Firebase Login using Flutter.
+- Google Firebase Email and Google Plus Login using Flutter.

 ## Introduction:

 - Google firebase is trending nowadays.
 Google firebase has around 10 signin methods which includes email, google, facebook, phone, twitter, yahoo etc login.
-We are covering only on email login in this article.
-We will cover other login methods in next articles.
-I would like to say that email login method is one of the easiest login methods using google firebase.
+We are covering only on email and google login in this article.
 Now, we are going step by step.
 I have given git repository link in the bottom as well.

 ## Steps:
 1. First and basic step to create new application in flutter.
 If you are a beginner in flutter then you can check my blog Create a first app in Flutter.
 I have created app named as “flutter_email_signin”